oimartin/SP_500_index_RNN/README.md

 ![Candlestick_s&p_500](https://github.com/oimartin/SP_500_index_RNN/blob/main/images/canldestick_allyears.png?raw=true)

-Plotting all of the data in a canldestick chart, there was a general trend of increasing open, high, low and close prices.
+Plotting all of the data in a candlestick chart, there was a general trend of increasing open, high, low and close prices.
 The lowest price was a low price on January 20, 2016 at $1812.29 and the highest price was a high price on December 27, 2019 at $3,247.93.

 ![boxplot_s&p_500](https://github.com/oimartin/SP_500_index_RNN/blob/main/images/boxplot_years_openHighlowClose.png?raw=true)
 ![hist_open_price_by_year](https://github.com/oimartin/SP_500_index_RNN/blob/main/images/compare_open_all.png?raw=true)